tekconf/tekconf.mobile.xplat/README.md

 # Contributing #

 Looking for something to jump in and help with?
 Look for the [up-for-grabs](http://up-for-grabs.net/) label.
+(We're still filling out the issues backlog) If you're good at UI/UX design, and want to contribute an overall design, we'd __LOVE__ that!

 We accept pull requests!

 # Get in contact #